okohll/abdocs/content/docs/security-and-compliance/security-features/roles.md

 ## Role properties
 ### Brand name and domain
 These two options allow system emails (password reset notification etc.) to come from a domain name of your choice and be branded with a particular 'app' name.
-This can be useful if you're creating a public-facing app using agileBase, rather than applications for your own staff.
+This can be useful if you're creating a public-facing app using Agilebase, rather than applications for your own staff.

 To allow the domain name to work, you'll need to contact us to set it up - our server will need to be authorised to send email from your domain.

 ### Custom menus
 It’s possible to add custom menu items into the user menu (the one at the top right that appears if you click your user icon).
-That means if your company has specific help pages or process documentation relevant to your organisation or application, you can make them available from within agileBase.
+That means if your company has specific help pages or process documentation relevant to your organisation or application, you can make them available from within Agilebase.

 Each custom menu has a title, description and URL, which will be opened in a new tab when the menu item’s chosen.